Maharshii5/Maharshii5/README.md

 ## 📌 Featured Projects & Work

-- 🧠 **AI for Stress Detection** - Built ML/DL models to detect stress from biosignals (ECG, EDA) and text inputs.
+- 🧠 **AI for Stress Detection** - Built and analyzed ML and DL models to detect stress from biosignals (ECG, EDA) and text inputs.
 Published a comprehensive survey on multimodal stress detection techniques.
   📄 *"Unveiling the Mind: A Survey on Stress Detection Using Machine Learning and Deep Learning Techniques"*, International Journal of Pharmaceutical Sciences, May 2025  [Read it here](https://www.doi.org/10.5281/zenodo.15421033)
 - 🔐 **Quantum Threat Detection Framework** - Proposed an AI-based framework to counter quantum-era social engineering threats.Explores cybersecurity risks at the intersection of AI and quantum computing.
 - 💰 **AI x Blockchain in FinTech** - Reviewed how AI integrates with blockchain for B2B embedded finance.
 Covered intelligent contracts, fraud detection, and decentralized scoring systems.